 - 1. Read and demonstrate understanding of the topic, main ideas, and supporting ideas or information and be able to make basic inferences. - 2.
-Identify cause and effect as well as comparison/contrast relationships in reading passages. - 3.
-Apply information from one reading context to another, including information from images. - 4.
-Begin to apply pre-reading skills such as scanning, skimming, and predicting content. - 5.
-Comprehend vocabulary based on roots/bases, word forms, or families (including prefixes and suffixes), synonyms, antonyms, and context clues.
+Demonstrate recognition of cause and effect as well as comparison/contrast relationships in reading passages - 3.
+Interpret and apply information from one reading context to another, including information gleaned from maps, graphs, charts, photographs, and cartoons. - 4.
+Apply pre-reading skills such as scanning, skimming, and predicting content, to understanding of an article or other type of reading text. - 5.
+Comprehend vocabulary based on roots/bases, word forms, or families (including prefixes and suffixes), synonyms, and antonyms, and use context clues to guess the meanings of words.

-- 1. Express ideas in writing by using simple and compound sentences, and begin to use complex sentences. - 2.
-Write a comparison-contrast paragraph (Session A) and an opinion paragraph (Session B) with a topic sentence, supporting details, and a concluding sentence. - 3.
-Use appropriate vocabulary, word forms, and idioms in writing assignments. - 4.
-Use standard formatting and correct punctuation. - 5.
-Understand basic proofreading symbols.
+- 1. Express ideas in writing by using simple, compound, and a prescribed number of complex sentences. - 2.
+Write a paragraph with a topic sentence, supporting details, and a concluding sentence. - 3.
+Write opinions and support them with several reasons and rank items or ideas according to given criteria. - 4.
+Write paragraphs or short essays that demonstrate different purposes: opinion(s), a story with a moral, a factual report, interview questions, description, a summary, and a difficult decision. - 5.
+Use appropriate English-language vocabulary, word forms, and idioms in paragraphs and short essays. - 6.
+Use academic formatting, punctuation, and capitalization accurately. - 7.
+Respond to the instructor's directions, proofreading symbols, and all corrections in the rewriting phase of a paragraph or essay.

-- 1. Identify main ideas and details from the listening. - 2.
-Understand the meaning, intention, and emotions from the speaker's tone of voice, emphasis, and word choice. - 3.
-Connect information from more than one listening. - 4.
-Listen to and form questions in response to classmates' presentations.
+- 1. Predict content or information based on the introduction and successive parts of the listening passage, including pictures and graphs. - 2.
+Identify main ideas and details from listening passages.
+Respond to the instructor's questions with details from the listening passage. - 3.
+Understand the speaker's meaning, intention, and emotions from his/her intonation, emphasis, and word choice. - 4.
+Distinguish transition words and phrases. - 5.
+Organize information from more than one listening. - 6.
+Use a prepared outline or other graphic organizer to aid understanding of a listening passage. - 7.
+Listen to, ask questions, and make positive comments in response to classmate presentations.

-- 1. Demonstrate understanding of listening by answering questions. - 2.
-Participate actively in a conversation and be able to express and explain personal opinions. - 3.
-Give an organized 3- to 5-minute oral presentation on one topic using a visual aid. - 4.
-Use grammatically accurate simple and compound sentences. - 5.
-Speak clearly. - 6.
-Begin to speak in thought groups. - 7.
-Use contractions, third-person singular, past tense endings, and linking words with some consistency. - 8.
-Increase vocabulary through use of positive and negative connotations, collocations, synonyms, antonyms, and idiomatic expressions.
+- 1. Demonstrate understanding of listening passages by answering key questions. - 2.
+Participate actively in a conversation on a given topic, which may include but is not limited to role plays, dialogues, interpreting quotations, interviews, surveys, and/or questionnaires.
+Be able to express and defend personal opinions. - 3.
+Give a 3- to 5-minute oral presentation on one topic with logical order and transitional words and/or phrases.

+- 4. Speak using grammatically accurate simple and compound sentences. - 5.
+Display minimal language-specific pronunciation mistakes. - 6.
+Utilize contractions and linking words in rehearsed talk or teacher-created chunks. - 7.
+Produce contractions, third-person singular, and past tense endings but perhaps not consistently.

 1. Regularly scheduled achievement tests are given in each of the three classes.
 Your percentage on the test will be converted to a 0-4 score.
 (See table below).
-The achievement tests equal 50% of your grade.
+The achievement tests equal 25% of your grade.